telerik/ajax-docs/api/client/Telerik.Web.UI.RadScheduler.md

 The event arguments.

-### recurrenceActionDialogClosed

-This event is fired when the dialog that asks whether a change affects a single occurrence or an entire series closes.

-#### Event Data

-#####  sender `Telerik.Web.UI.RadScheduler`

-The instance of the RadScheduler raised the event.

-##### args `Telerik.Web.UI.SchedulerRecurrenceActionDialogClosedEventArgs`

-The event arguments.

-### recurrenceActionDialogShowing

-This event is fired just before the dialog appears to ask whether the change the user just started on a recurring appointment is to affect the appointment itself or the entire series.

-#### Event Data

-#####  sender `Telerik.Web.UI.RadScheduler`

-The instance of the RadScheduler raised the event.

-##### args `Telerik.Web.UI.SchedulerRecurrenceActionDialogShowingEventArgs`

-The event arguments.

 ### recurrenceExceptionCreating

 This event is fired when a recurrence exception is about to be created via Web Service call.